 CV Tech received $300,674 in federal stimulus funds to be distributed directly to 354 students in March 2021.
 CV Tech determined distribution would be based on a four-tiered needs assessment system

-CV Tech received $785,430 in HEERF III federal stimulus funds.
+CV Tech received $785,430 in HEERF III federal stimulus funds for students.
 CV Tech determined this amount would be used for hardship grants as needed and for two large disbursements, one in the fall and one in the spring, based on a two-tier needs assessment system.
-As of September 1, 2021, a total of $356,180 has been distributed directly to 362 students.
+As of September 1, 2021, a total of $356,180 was distributed directly to 362 students, which was the total number of eligible students for first semester at that time.
+As of December 31, 2021, a smaller distribution of an additional $62,130 was distributed directly to 65 students, which accounted for additional enrollees within the first semester.
+As of March 31, 2022, an additional $365,250 was distributed directly to 383 students, which was the total number of eligible students for second semester at that time.